 Keep telling yourself: it will be over once the exam is done.
 You can do it!

-On exam day, try to visualize a successful individual with strong problem-solving skills who keeps his/her cool in a difficult situation.
+On exam day, try to visualize a successful individual with strong problem-solving skills who keeps his or her cool in a difficult situation.
 This simple trick works wonders for taking exams.

 If you have additional questions that you don’t see answered here in this post, please leave me a comment.
 I want to help you make sense of your CMA study time and get the most benefit from the time you study.
 If I’ve left anything out, let me know.